Madison County, Kentucky: Military

+The Blue Grass Army Depot (BGAD) is located just south of Richmond.

+In February 2026, U.S. Senator Mitch McConnell announced a nearly $1 billion in federal funding for BGAD as part of the FY 2026 Defense Appropriations bill.
+Energetics Manufacturing received $903 million to expand manufacturing capacity for energetics materials, (explosives materials).
+Plus an additional $64+ million towards other BGAD improvements.

 Politics

 The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 52% to 48%, and backed Donald Trump with 62% of the vote to Joe Biden's 35% in the 2020 presidential election.